MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Avoiding Localized Rule Names

-All of the built-in firewall rules are localized and displayed based on the OS language.
+All the built-in firewall rules are localized and displayed based on the OS language.
 However, this feature relies on RSAT being installed on the management computer.
 If RSAT is absent, the UI may show references to missing DLL files instead of the actual firewall rule display names.